Squirrel/Squirrel.Mac/README.md

 were fetched with Carthage); `git submodule update --init` or `script/bootstrap` checks them out.

+Binary delta support compiles Sparkle's BinaryDelta sources and the bsdiff it vendors straight out of a third submodule, `Carthage/Checkouts/Sparkle`, pinned to a Sparkle release tag (currently 2.9.5); nothing of Sparkle is linked as a framework and applications need not ship it.
+To move the pin, check out the new tag in the submodule, build, run the tests, and commit the submodule change; the files involved are listed under the SparkleDelta group in the Xcode project.

 If your application is already using ReactiveObjC, ensure it is using the same version as Squirrel.